OUR GIFT TO YOU.

-We would like to share with you one of the great question we were asked and of course the answer to that question.
+We would like to share with you one of the great question we are asked a lot and the simple answer.

-This is a GREAT question and one I am asked a LOT.
-It has become one of my missions to educate and answer this question for as many people as possible.
-It was so confusing for me when I first started out and it frustrates me that there are still millions of people worldwide who still have this question – or worse – are following bad advice and are eating the wrong things!
+It has become one of our missions to educate and answer this question for as many people as possible.
+It was so confusing when we first started out and it frustrates us that there are still millions of people worldwide confused by this – or worse – following bad advice and are eating the wrong things!

-I know it is quite confusing to see such differences in the charts.
-This amount of conflicting information is the main reason we set up Avocado Ninja and I believe our chart (based on the research of the Alkaline Diet pioneer, Robert Young) is the most accurate.
+We know it is quite confusing to see such differences in the charts.
+This amount of conflicting information is the main reason we set up Avocado Ninja and we believe our chart (based on over 40,000 live blood tests) is the most accurate.

 The reason that other charts show such disparity is because they base their classifications on the readings for the Potential Renal Acid Load research (PRAL).
 This is not an accurate source for this purpose.
 The reason for this is, to test for PRAL they basically burn the food at an extreme temperature and then take a read of the ‘ash’ that is left behind and what it’s pH is.